-Keeping you, workers and clients safe and healthy
+Keeping you, your workers and your clients safe and healthy

 Persons conducting a business or undertaking (PCBUs) are responsible for identifying and managing work health and safety risks to their workers at their workplaces and worksites.
-This includes complying with normal housekeeping and amenities obligations and putting specific measures in place to prevent exposure to the Coronavirus.
-PCBUs who are responsible for workplaces and worksites, should start to take actions to reduce the risk of transmission.
+This includes complying with normal housekeeping and amenities obligations and putting specific measures in place to prevent exposure to COVID-19.
+PCBUs who are responsible for workplaces and worksites, should take actions to reduce the risk of transmission.
 Some of these actions are outlined below with resources available to assist.

 Practice good hygiene